zalacop/semester-project-2-zalacop/README.md

 - Registration is only possible with @noroff.no or @stud.noroff.no email addresses,
 - Log in with a registered user,
-- Filter posts on the feed page,
+- Filter listings on the feed page,
 - Create a new listing and delete said listing,
 - View a single listing,
-- Search all listings by titles,
+- Search listings by titles,
 - Update an avatar,
 - Bid on a listing,
 - View total credits,